 I lived in seven states and attended twenty schools growing up.
 Besides teaching at high schools and colleges, I’ve been a truck driver, a dockworker, a house painter, a fitness instructor, and a community organizer.
 It’s great to meet people from different walks of life and to learn new things.

 Janet and I love to travel.
 We’ve backpacked and traveled independently throughout much of the world.
-We’ve visited 48 of the 50 U.S. states so far, and we’ve roamed around Australia, Canada, Europe, New Zealand, South Pacific and Caribbean Islands, Southeast Asia, India, Bangladesh, Nepal, Bhutan, Kenya, and Egypt.
+We’ve visited all 50 U.S. states, and we’ve roamed around Australia, Canada, Europe, New Zealand, South Pacific and Caribbean Islands, Southeast Asia, India, Bangladesh, Nepal, Bhutan, Kenya, and Egypt.
 There’s nothing we enjoy more than planning that next trip!

 I’m currently working on a fifth full-length play and a novel involving political intrigue set on an exotic tropical island.